tmr4/py65_int/README.md

 * The py65 monitor simulates your build by steping through your code, instruction by instruction.
 To handle interrupts, we need to check if any have been raised prior to each step.
 To do this add the following to the beginning of the the step method:

 `if (self.IRQ_pin == 0) and (self.p & self.INTERRUPT == 0):`

 `    self.irq()`

 `    self.IRQ_pin = 1`

+This code calls the MPU's irq method if the IRQ pin has been pulled low AND if interrupts are enabled.
+It then resets the IRQ pin.
+This could be done elsewhere depending on your needs.